murlocbrand/juicebox/README.md

 run juicebox: `cd juicebox && node ./index.js`

 ## usage
+the index page (/) contains some controls for easy control.

-juicebox serves a status page at `localhost:8888`
+juicebox serves a status page at `localhost:8888/status`

 *adding tracks to queue:*
 ```